 ssh -X -C remote.host -l username

-I start the gui program and everything goes right except the color is kind of crappy.
+I start the gui program and everything goes right although the color display is kind of crappy.
 After I'm done with the program, I change the color back to 24-bit and reboot the system.

 My question is if there is an easy way to do that without rebooting my system?
 The reason I ask is that my friend who uses a Mac G4 laptop can do it very easily.
 All he does is to type the following in a terminal.